 There's little debate that the accounting world has changed dramatically through emerging technology.
-However, while the availability of apps that automate tedious workflows and connect accountants to clients in new ways seems to be a tide that raises all ships, the gap between high- and low-performing CPA firms is wider than ever, begging the question:
+And while the availability of apps that automate tedious workflows and connect accountants and bookkeepers to clients in new ways seems to be a tide that raises all ships, the gap between high- and low-performing accounting and bookkeeping firms is wider than ever, begging the question:

 The answer, surprisingly, is all of these things—and none.

 Adopting the newest app or growing your fan-base on social media isn't the linchpin that will transform your business.
 However, emerging technology does present a unique opportunity for accountants to undergo a true paradigm shift that will mean the difference between mediocrity and success in the new world of accounting.

 1. Taking a Client-Centric Approach